gkjohnson/webxr-sandbox/stereo-images/README.md

 ## TODO

 - Write a shader that renders a different half of a stereo pair image per eye.
+	- Multiview rendering is not supported generally so each image will have to be on a plane set to layer 1 and 2 for each eye.
 - Position plane in space with ability to squeeze trigger to position plane next to the controller.
 - Move plane forward and back and larger and smaller with joystick.